 First things first

-First impression is everything and I was impressed by seeing this beautiful tuk tuk and the elephant head on the wall on entering the restaurant.
+First impressions are everything.
+The first thing you notice upon walking into the restaurant is this beautiful tuk-tuk and the elephant head on the wall.
 Definitely had me at hello.

 We were immediately attended to and taken to a table but being ourselves we had to take a gazillion photos before sitting down.

 What caught my eye was the decor and ambiance in general.
 The restaurant has a very cosy, eclectic vibe.
 The elephant detail on almost everything adds a nice touch to the place.

 What impressed me even more than that was the beautiful mural on one of the walls was the rustic walls with the exposed copper rods and bulbs hanging from the industrial-style ceiling.
 I absolutely loved the modern, industrial, rustic and artsy feel to it.

 On to the food

 The burger section of the menu had a few options so we did not have a variety to choose from.
 Mbuki ordered a beef burger and I ordered a chicken burger.

 Service was swift and the burgers were served to us in no time.